 Learn More About

 In Need of Immediate Support?

-The UBC Meal Share Program is a four-month pilot that provides immediate support to eligible UBC Vancouver students via funds deposited to their UBCcard.
+UBC Meal Share is a pilot program providing immediate support to eligible UBC Vancouver and Okanagan students.

 Virtual Dialogue Panel to Explore Food Security